Harvard Reference Generator

-If you're a student and have ever had to write Reports, Essays or Theses, you will have had to reference what you have used in your report.
-If you mention something that someone else has written, you need to give them credit.
+If you're a student and have ever had to write reports, essays or a thesis, you will have had to reference the sources of information you have used.
+If you mention something that someone else has written/published, you need to give them credit by referencing their work.

 The Harvard Referencing System is one of the preferred layouts for these references.
 It is a relatively strict way of arranging the bibliographical information.

-This tool takes in the raw information - author, title, year of publication - and creates the reference in the correct form.
+This Harvard Reference Generator tool takes in the raw information - things like author, title, year of publication - and creates the reference in the correct form.

-You can then highlight and copy this into the bibliography section of your report.
+You can then highlight and copy this into the bibliography section of your report - arranging them alphabetically by authors' surnames.

-You then reference this next to the relevant section within your essay in the format (Author, Year) such as (Smith, 2005).
+You then reference this next to the relevant section within the main text of your essay in the format (Author, Year) such as (Smith, 1983).

 When doing research, we very rarely come up with our own theories.
-These take time to develop, and involve putting them out for debate.
-By researching the theories of others, we include ideas in our works that have already gone through that academic testing.
+These take time to develop, and involve putting them out for discussion and debate in the wider community to pick up any flaws in our thinking or research processes.
+By using the theories of others, we include ideas in our works that have already gone through that academic testing.

 However, you have to be aware that you are using someone else's work for your own benefit.
 You will get the marks, but the author of the ideas may have put in decades of research to come up with the concepts.